Addpixel/KirbyComments/README.md

 As you can see, the comment are simply stored as subpages, grouped in a hidden comments directory.
 The naming scheme of the comment directories was chosen to provide the following functionalities:

-- `#-` makes the comments visible and orders it.
+- `#-` makes the comments **visible** and **orders it**.
-- `comment-#` gives the comment a unique address, at which it can be located.
+- `comment-#` gives the comment a **unique address**, at which it can be located.
 This means, that every comment has a public URL like: www.example.org/blog/hello-world/comments/comment-1.
 If you would like, you can create `comments` and `comment` templates to style them.
-By default, both the comments list (some-page/comments) and the comments individual pages (some-page/comments/comment-1) are not referenced by any link, so no users will reach those pages.
+By default, both the comments list (some-page/comments) and the comments individual pages (some-page/comments/comment-1) are not referenced by any link, so **no users will reach those pages**.

 ### Handling New Comments

 OK, so you have created a `$comments` object.
-The first thing you should do is to handle new comment requests.
+The first thing you should do is to **handle new comment requests**.
 This is done by calling the `process` method.

 ```php
 <?php $status = $comments->process() ?>
 ```

 This will do a lot for you.
-It checks, whether any new comment was submit to the page or if the user has requested a preview.
-For security reasons the Kirby Comments plugin will check for a valid session key.
-Every time the comments form is rendered by PHP, the comments plugin creates generates a new session id and stores it in a hidden input field.
+It checks, whether a new comment was submit to the page or if the user has requested a preview.
+For security reasons, the Kirby Comments plugin will check for a valid session key.
+Every time the comments form is rendered by PHP, the comments plugin generates a new session-id and stores it in a hidden input field.

 ```php
 <input type="hidden"